rhashimoto/wa-sqlite/README.md

 # wa-sqlite
+This is a WebAssembly build of SQLite with experimental support for writing SQLite Virtual File Systems in Javascript.

 ## Prerequisites
 * Building on Linux is known to work, compatibility with other platforms is unknown.
 * [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html) - Note that there is a [regression in EMSDK 2.0.14](https://github.com/emscripten-core/emscripten/issues/13858) that prevents building.